The New England Immunology Conference

 ENTERTAINMENT-Saturday evening activities will include a Craft Beer Tasting reception, back by popular demand from 2018!

 I. HOUSING - Housing at MBL includes rooms in the newer Swope Center or in the more historical dorms.
 Rooms in Swope will be assigned first, so if that is your preference, PLEASE REGISTER EARLY!
 Free parking in designated lots - see map under "Getting There".

 II.
 POSTER ABSTRACT - To upload a poster abstract on the NEIC website when you register, please check the appropriate box on the registration site and upload the requested information.
 Please note that the person who submits the abstract should be the first author and the presenter.
 You can submit an abstract at the time you register or you can go back to the site at a later time and upload your abstract.
-ABSTRACT DEADLINE IS SEPTEMBER 23.
+ABSTRACT DEADLINE IS September 16th.
 The word limit for abstracts - 250 words.
 To upload a poster abstract on the NEIC website when you register, please use the following format: